reverbdotcom/elasticsearch-2.0.0-fork/elasticsearch/README.md

 The library is compatible with Ruby 1.8.7 and higher.

-The library is compatible with Elasticsearch 0.90 and 1.0 -- you have to install and use a matching version, though.
+The library is compatible with Elasticsearch2 0.90 and 1.0 -- you have to install and use a matching version, though.

-The 1.x versions and the master branch are compatible with **Elasticsearch 1.0** API.
+The 1.x versions and the master branch are compatible with **Elasticsearch2 1.0** API.

-To use the **Elasticsearch 0.90** API, install the **0.4.x** gem version or use the corresponding [`0.4`](https://github.com/elasticsearch/elasticsearch-ruby/tree/0.4) branch.
+To use the **Elasticsearch2 0.90** API, install the **0.4.x** gem version or use the corresponding [`0.4`](https://github.com/elasticsearch/elasticsearch-ruby/tree/0.4) branch.

 ## Installation